 Minnesota has released emergency rules to keep the state’s medical cannabis program running during the epidemic.
-Patients whose medical cards are set to expire March 31st or later will receive an extension until at least August 1st — potentially longer, depending on how long the emergency lasts.
-The state has also authorized emergency licensing of cannabis caregivers, and curbside pickup.
+Patients whose medical cards are set to expire on March 31st or later will receive an extension until at least August 1st — potentially longer, depending on how long the emergency lasts.
+The state has also authorized emergency licensing of cannabis caregivers and curbside pickup.

-Nevada has closed dispensaries, and is only permitting medical and recreational shops to sell via cannabis home delivery.
+Nevada has closed dispensaries and is only permitting medical and recreational shops to sell via cannabis home delivery.
 The state is not currently allowing curbside sales.

 New Hampshire medical dispensaries remain open, albeit with reduced hours.
 Patients are encouraged to call ahead and pre-order.
-The state temporarily permits curbside pickup, and has suspended in-person requirements for registration as a medical cannabis patient.
+The state temporarily permits curbside pickup and has suspended in-person requirements for registration as a medical cannabis patient.

 Curbside pickup is now legal in New Jersey.
 The state is also allowing registered medical cannabis patients to register designated caregivers for $20 — a price previously only available to low-income patients.

 New Mexico has issued a 90-day extension on MMJ cards that expire between March 11th and June}+ 13th.
 The state recommends patients use curbside sales or home delivery or call ahead to place orders for pickup.
 The state has continued processing applications by vendors to provide delivery, to limit exposure.